 Third parties who have a direct interest in BID Operations

-BID Ambassador Activities including the use of Body Worn Cameras
+BID Host Activities including the use of Body Worn Cameras

 Others who make enquiries via our website or other means of communication

-We work with a Managing Agent who acts as our Data Processor in accordance with our instructions to deliver our BID projects and our activities on our behalf.
+We contract a Managing Agent, who acts as our Data Processor in accordance with our instructions, to deliver our BID projects and our activities on our behalf.